The project

 - Markdown documentation auto-served by the API (

-/api/skill), always in sync with the server - Structured JSON responses designed to be consumed by an agent without fragile parsing
+/api/skill), always in sync - Structured JSON responses designed to be consumed by an agent without fragile parsing

 Synchronization